 It can be a daunting feeling, when your own insurance company becomes your rival at the very time you need them to look out for you.
 Rely on our attorneys to fight for what is in your best interest.
 We have extensive experience with bad faith claims in South Carolina, so we know what to look for and how to advise you on next steps.
 We also know the tactics commonly utilized by insurance companies and we do not back down to powerful opponents.

-For your free case evaluation, please call Whetstone Perkins & Fulda at 803-799-9400.
+For your free case evaluation, please call Whetstone Perkins & Fulda at 803-799-9400 or contact us online today.
 We have three law firm locations to better serve the people of our state, in Columbia, Myrtle Beach and Kingstree.